Planning a Trip to Montserrat: What Weather Matters

 Understanding Hurricane Season Realistically

 June through November is Atlantic hurricane season, but this does not mean hurricanes strike Montserrat monthly or even yearly.
-The island experiences tropical weather systems regularly, but direct hurricane hits are statistically infrequent.
+The island experiences tropical weather systems regularly, but direct hurricane hits are infrequent.
 Between 1995 and 2024, major hurricanes directly affecting Montserrat occurred in 1999 (Hurricane Jose, category 3), 2010 (Hurricane Earl), and a handful of other years.

 In many hurricane seasons, Montserrat experiences only tropical showers and wind.